-As you are aware, your company has been acting as an Asset Manager for managing Venture Capital Funds since 1991.
-Your Company had been erstwhile also managing 3 PE/ VC funds viz.
-India Automotive Component Manufacturers Private Equity Fund-1-Domestic (IACM-I-D), Green India Venture Fund (GIVF) and India Enterprise Development Fund (IEDF) which were closed in FY 2019-20.
+As you are aware, your company has been acting as an Asset Manager for managing Venture Capital Funds since 1991 and has managed various private equity/venture funds in the past.
+Three of such funds viz.
+India Automotive Component Manufacturers Private Equity Fund-1-Domestic (IACM-I-D), Green India Venture Fund (GIVF) and India Enterprise Development Fund (IEDF) started in 2008 were closed in FY 2019-20.

-Your Company is presently managing 2 Schemes viz.
-Venture Capital Fund for Scheduled Castes (VCF-SC) and Venture Capital Fund for Backward Classes (VCF-BC) for Ministry of Social Justice and Empowerment (MoSJE) under a Fund/Trust viz.
+Your Company is presently managing 3 Schemes viz.
+Venture Capital Fund for Scheduled Castes (VCF-SC), Venture Capital Fund for Backward Classes (VCF-BC) and Senior Care Ageing Growth Engine (SAGE) entrusted by Ministry of Social Justice and Empowerment (MoSJE), Government of India under a Trust Fund viz.
 Venture Capital Fund for Scheduled Castes and Backward Classes.
 The Fund is registered as Alternate Investment Fund (AIF) Category - II with SEBI.
-The total amount of funds under management in year 2021-22 is Rs 814.95 crore.
-Your Company has a team of young and experienced professionals having considerable length of experience, exposure and knowledge.
+The total amount of funds under management in year 2022-23 is Rs.893.06 crore.
+Your Company has a team of young and experienced professionals having considerable length of experience, exposure and knowledge to carry on the business operations of the private equity/Venture Funds.

 VCF-SC is a first of its kind Venture Capital Fund in India dedicated to promote entrepreneurship among the Scheduled Castes by providing concessional finance to them.
 It was started in the year 2015 with an initial corpus of Rs.250 crore.
-During the year, MoSJE has contributed an amount of Rs.70 crore in VCF-SC.
-Present corpus of the fund as on 31st March 2022 is Rs.683.18 crore.
-IFCI Venture has sanctioned aggregate investment of Rs.466.14 crore in 126 Companies being promoted by Scheduled Caste entrepreneurs as on 31st March, 2022.
-IFCI Venture earns an annual management fee @ 1.5% p.a. on the fund corpus of VCF-SC and Rs.9.34 crore was booked as income towards management fee from VCF-SC.
+During the year, MoSJE has contributed a fresh an amount of Rs.35 crore in VCF-SC.
+Present corpus of VCF-SC as on 31st March 2023 is Rs.726.51 crore.
+The aggregate sanctions under VCF-SC stands at Rs.446.77 Crore as on 31st March, 2023 which has been sanctioned to 123 companies promoted by SC entrepreneurs.
+IFCI Venture earns an annual management fee @ 1.5% p.a. on the fund corpus of VCF-SC and an amount of Rs.12.38 crore was booked as income towards management fee from VCF-SC.